Human spaceflight: Milestones

 Map of countries (and successor states) that have sent humans into space as of June 2025.
-In dark blue are countries with own human spacecrafts.
+In dark blue are countries with their own human spacecraft.

 By country

 This is a list of major milestones achieved by country.
 Recorded is the first citizen and first spacecraft from each respective country to accomplish each milestone, regardless of mission type or intended outcome.